nemethmik/gettingstartedwithangular-mystore/README.md

 *shipping.component* template.
 The result and the return value of the `getShippingPrices():Observable<TShippingPrices[]>` in *cart.services* is an observable since it is created with an async HTTP GET request.
 This brutally elegant solution to make asyncronous data handling in templates: just add the async pipe and the Angular machinery automatically does the job.
 The video covering this topic is [Angular Getting Started 12 Cart Service and Component](https://youtu.be/q_yFEGm0bpQ)

+## Forms Data Input
+This sectin is a remake of [Using forms for user input](https://angular.io/start/start-forms) a really basic form builder intro.
+The video covering this topic is [Angular Getting Started 12 Basic Form Builder](https://youtu.be/m9pBRKMuQlg) Check out the [Angular 12 Getting Started 03 - Reactive Forms](https://youtu.be/LpktxKUA5Oo), which gives a lot more details on form development.

 ----
 # Appendix: The standard Angular Doc for CLI Tasks and Scrits